PFAS at cleanup sites

-Per- and polyfluoroalkyl substances (PFAS) are a family of manufactured chemicals that never disappear from the environment, which is why they’re called “forever chemicals.”
-These chemicals are used to make coatings and products resistant to oil and water, or to reduce friction, making PFAS a common ingredient in consumer products.
+PFAS are a family of manufactured chemicals, most of which never disappear from the environment.
+They're used to make things resistant to oil and water, or to reduce friction.
+PFAS are a common ingredient in consumer products.

 As part of our efforts to address PFAS contamination, we have reviewed applicable laws and concluded that PFAS compounds are hazardous substances under the Model Toxics Control Act.
 This conclusion is based on an evaluation of existing regulatory authority which says that compounds considered hazardous substances under the Dangerous Waste Regulations or the Hazardous Waste Statutes are also hazardous substances under MTCA.

 The Washington Department of Health set State Action Levels (SALs) for five PFAS compounds in drinking water.
 Using the SALs, we developed recommended soil and groundwater cleanup levels for the same five compounds.
 We calculated preliminary soil and groundwater cleanup levels for a sixth compound (GenX) using EPA’s reference dose and equations in our cleanup rule.
 You can find these levels in our July 2022 focus sheet.
 Because the SALs are not enforceable, establishing cleanup levels under MTCA using the SALs needs to follow a different process than we usually use, including imposing cleanup levels on a site-by-site basis.

 In June 2023, we published Guidance for Investigating and Remediating PFAS Contamination in Washington State.
 The draft went out for public comment from Dec.
 15, 2022–March 3, 2023.
 The final guidance contains the comments we received, as well as our responses.

 This guidance provides information and direction on:

 - Field demonstrated treatment technologies.